Shola Akinlade: Sporting Lagos F.C.

 In 2022, Akinlade founded a football club, Sporting Lagos F.C. which he notes is a platform for community development and social change.

 Aarhus Fremad

 In March 2023, Akinlade acquired a 55% stake in the Danish 2nd division football club Aarhus Fremad.
 The plan is for Aarhus Fremad to support the professionalisation of Sporting Lagos F.C., relying on Sporting Lagos F.C. as a talent academy in return.
+It was in line with his efforts in community development and core social change, enabling local players to find career opportunities in Europe.

+Zap

+Paystack launched Zap, a mobile application that allows foreigners in Nigeria to make payments using foreign cards, in 2025.
+According to The Guardian, the application was first released on 14 November 2024 and updated on 3 March 2025, and had recorded over 1,000 downloads on the Google Play Store.

 Awards

 In October 2022, Akinlade was conferred with the Officer of the Order of the Niger (OON) by President Muhammadu Buhari of Nigeria in recognition of his contributions to the advancement of technology in finance and business.
+He has received numerous awards for innovation, leadership, and his outstanding contributions to the African digital space.

+Impacts

+Akinlade has mentored young entrepreneurs and tech professionals in the hope of turning their ideas into impact and opportunities.